-This week we explored the theme of Core Enoughness in our Bloom Pause sessions.
-Bloom Pause is a community offering that meets remotely using Zoom.
-Each week we explore a new theme through discussion, sharing, meditation and practices to improve daily life.
-This week we focused on releasing living through fear, guilt and shame - the scarcity matrix, which perpetuates feelings of inadequacy.
+This week we explored the theme of Core Enoughness in our daily sessions.
+Releasing living through fear, guilt, and shame which perpetuates feelings of inadequacy.

 What is your personal scarcity mantra?